csci-1301/csci-1301.github.io/labs/Foreach/readme.md

 ```
 - As you notice, in the above code we define an array of 10 Book objects, and using a _for_ loop, we accommodate the array.
 - Replace the _for_ statement with _foreach_ statement and apply the required changes.
 - Add a piece of code that, using a _foreach_ statement, gets a year from the user and prints all the books published in the given year.
+- Add a piece of code that, using a _for_ statement, gets a year from the user and prints all the books published in the given year.
+- _foreach_ or _for_?
+Which one do you prefer to implement the above search?
+Explain your answer.